In this section, we provide recommendations to guide your inclusion of accessible, image-based content.

 Before you can determine what you need to do to make an image accessible, you first need to identify its purpose or value to your textbook.
 Consider the following questions:

-- Provide a text alternative that serves the equivalent purpose of the non-text material.
+- Provide an alternative text description (alt text) that serves the equivalent purpose of the non-text material.

 - Not use colour as the only visual means of conveying information (W3C, 2008).